rafarmerjr1/Vulnerable_PHP_Website/Notes/solutions.md

 **Order Form - order.php**

 Saves an order as an XML file.
 Only the webadmin account can review orders.
 Send some XXE here for later.
 Order "form" is insecure, but the intended path is to upload something to the "Upload order form option".
 There is an example `xxe.xml` file in the Notes folder of the repo.
-XML orders can only be viewed at the admin.php page, which links to xml_read.php.
+XML orders can only be viewed at the admin page, which links to xml_read.php.
 Submitted orders are stored in the resources/orders folder.

 xxe.xml:
 ```